 As leaders in a hurry, we often focus on what is incomplete or done without recognizing and celebrating our progress.
 Therefore, recognizing PROGRESS MADE, NO MATTER HOW SMALL, is indispensable.

 Bonus.
 What do I need from others today?
 Jack Warren addresses our reluctance as leaders to share our neediness.

 Servant leaders focus on the needs of the individuals they lead.
 But an effective servant leader is willing to express what they need from the people they lead.

 Feelings, a daily journal for leaders in a hurry to know themselves.

 Feelings?
-Are you really going to talk about feelings?
-As leaders, we may associate emotions with an unwanted vulnerability.
-But the reality is that we all have emotions, affecting how we lead ourselves and others.
+Are you going to talk about feelings?
+As leaders, we may associate emotions with unwanted vulnerability.
+But the reality is that we all have emotions affecting how we lead ourselves and others.

 The benefit.
-Knowing what we are feeling and why is the first step to knowing ourselves and effectively managing our emotions.
-If we cannot manage our emotions, we are ill-equipped to manage the people we lead.
+Knowing what we are feeling and why is the first step to understanding ourselves and effectively managing our emotions.
+If we cannot control our feelings, we are ill-equipped to handle the people we lead.